 Not only does stress have an effect on how we make decisions and handle our daily routines, it can also change the way our body performs normal functions, such as:

 - Managing blood flow and ovulation

 - Normally fertilizing an egg

 Not only may the woman have a lower sex drive from stress, the man may also experience this, as well as erectile dysfunction.
 The longer you struggle with infertility, the more your stress can increase.
 Yoga for fertility may be a great way to not only relieve stresses, but to also address the dysfunctions you may be experiencing with your body.

 Where Yoga Can Help

 During yoga you practice breathing control and meditation, which reduces stress and produces positive changes in the immune system.
 Additionally, there are actual ways you can stretch the body and realign it that could potentially be good for fertility.

-A recent study showed women struggling with infertility may have increased their fertility by 35% by practicing yoga to reduce their stress.
+showed women struggling with infertility may have increased their fertility by 35% by practicing yoga to reduce their stress.
 It is widely agreed by all of those who practice yoga that they not only feel better but their moods exponentially improve with the practice.

 These poses help by: